-By making this reclamation the steamers which require the quickest despatch would Additional blo to occupy the whart negreet to the main river channel (R. to C. on plan).
-This berths. be able to occupy the wharf nearest to the main river channel (B. to C. on plan.)
+By making this reclamation the steamers which require the quickest despatch would Additional ble to occurry the whart nearest to the main river channel (\mathbf{B} to \mathbf{C} on plup).
+This berths be able to occupy the whart nearest to the main river channel (B. to C. on plan.)
 This length would hold three steamers, and that from A. to B. would hold three or four ships, according to their length.
-Thus additional berthage for 6 or 7 ships would be afforded by making this use of the dredgings, and an area of 153 acres would be reclaimed, the value of which would diminish the cost of the works.
+Thus additional berthage for 6 or 7 ships would be afforded by making this use of the dredgings, and an area of $15\frac{3}{4}$ acres would be reclaimed, the value of which would diminish the cost of the works.

-The west side of the reclamation would only have a stone embankment to keep up the reclaimed land, but a timber wharf could be added to it when required, for the use of small craft, and the scouring action of the South Esk would preserve the depth of water along the greater part of this wall.
+The west side of the reclamation would only have a stone embankment to keep up Westface to be the reclaimed land, but a timber wharf could be added to it when required, for the use of timbered when world small craft, and the scouring action of the South Esk would preserve the depth of water along the greater part of this wall.